 to record everything - and more - that you would normally record

 in your paper log book but has the added advantage of being able

-to sort and summarize the information recorded.
-It can also
+to sort, summarize, subtotal, etc. the information recorded.
+It

-synchronize the data between this desktop version and the Android
+can also synchronize the data between this desktop version and the

 To determine what version of Java (if any) is installed open a